Saggy101/SimpleChatbot/README.md

-A simple chantbot developed using Angular and AWS Bedrock
+A simple chatbot developed using Angular and AWS Bedrock